+Risk Category Risk Risk Mitigation

+Description

-Risk Category Risk Risk Mitigation Description - The development of renewable projects through its subsidiary companies carries the investment risk of a loss of capital and there can be no assurance that the Company will not incur losses.
-A comprehensive due Returns generated from the investments may not diligence is conducted Capital and Investment Risk adequately compensate shareholders for the prior to investment in business and financial risks assumed.
-Many order to identify and unforeseeable events, including actions by various potentially reduce the government agencies and domestic and risk factor. international economic and political developments adversely affect the Group's portfolios and performance both in the short and longer terms.
-Stock market risk ACES Renewables share price/ market capitalisation value is subject to market changes and could decrease or increase in price based on the movement in global and local stock markets. the movement in global and local stock filal kets.
+Capital and Investment Risk The development of renewable projects through its subsidiary companies carries the investment risk of a loss of capital and there can be no assurance that the Company will not incur losses.
+Returns generated from the investments may not adequately compensate shareholders for the business and financial risks assumed.
+Many unforeseeable events, including actions by various government agencies and domestic and international economic and political developments may cause sharp market fluctuations which could adversely affect the Group's portfolios and performance both in the short and longer terms.
+A comprehensive due diligence is conducted prior to investment in order to identify and potentially reduce the risk factor.